HenrikSchnettler/MusicMate/README.md

 ## Features

 - **Song Suggestions**: Directly tap into the potential of Apple Music's vast library and get song suggestions tailored to your liking.
-- **API Integration**: Songs and suggestions are fetched either directly from the Apple Music API or via the MusicKit.
+- **API Integration**: Songs and suggestions are fetched either directly from the Apple Music API or via the MusicKit framework.
 - **Interactive UI**: Swipeable card stack interface allows users to easily like, dislike, add to their library/playlist, or even share a song with friends.
 - **Intuitive Actions**: All user actions for a song can be performed by simply dragging/holding a song card.
 - **Seamless Integration**: Directly adds songs to your Apple Music library or playlists with just a drag.
 Additional liking/disliking is done when holding the current card for some seconds in one of the dropzones and then releasing it.